+append/2 Concatenate a list of lists.

+append/3 List1AndList2 is the concatination of List1 and List2.

+delete/3 Is true when Lis1, with all occurences of Elem deleted results in List2.

+flatten/2 Is true it List2 is a non nested version of List1.

+intersection/3 True if Set3 unifies with the intersection of Set1 and Set2.

+is\set/1 True if Set is a proper list without duplicates.

+last/2 Succeeds if 'Last' unifies with the last element of 'List'.

+list\to\set/2 True when Set has the same element as List in the same order.

+max\list/2 True if Max is the largest number in List.

+member/2 True if Elem is a member of List.

+min\list/2 True if Min is the largest number in List.

+nextto/3 True of Y follows X in List.

+nth0/3 True when Elem is the Index-th element of List. nth1/3 Is true when Elem is the Index'th element of List.

+numlist/3 List is a list [Low, Low+1, ...
+High].

+permutation/2 permutation(Xs, Ys) is true when Xs is a permutation of Ys.

+prefix/2 True iff Part is a leading substring of Whole.

+reverse/2 Is true when the elements of List2 are in reverse order compared to List1. same\length/2 Is true when List1 and List2 are lists with the same number of elements.

+select/3 Is true when List1, with Elem removed results in List2.

+select/4 Is true when select(X, XList) and select(Y, YList) are true, X and Y appear in the same locations of the selectchk/3 Semi-deterministic removal of first element in List that unifies Elem.

+selectchk/4 Semi-deterministic version of select/4.

+subset/2 True if all elements of SubSet belong to Set as well.

+subtract/3 Delete all elements from 'Set' that occur in 'Delete' (a set) and unify the result with 'Result'.

-append/2 Concatenate a list of lists. append/3 List1AndList2 is the concatination of List1 and List2. delete/3 Is true when Lis1, with all occurences of Elem deleted results in List2. flatten/2 Is true it List2 is a non nested version of List1. intersection/3 True if Set3 unifies with the intersection of Set1 and Set2. is_set/1 True if Set is a proper list without duplicates. last/2 Succeeds if 'Last' unifies with the last element of 'List'.
+sumlist/2 Sum is the result of adding all numbers in List. union/3 True if Set3 unifies with the union of Set1 and Set2.

-list_to_set/2 True when Set has the same element as List in the same order. max_list/2 True if Max is the largest number in List. member/2 True if Elem is a member of List. min_list/2 True if Min is the largest number in List. nextto/3 True of Y follows X in List. nth0/3 True if Elem is the Index'th element of List. nth1/3 Is true when Elem is the Index'th element of List. numlist/3 List is a list [Low, Low+1, High]. permutation/2 permutation(Xs, Ys) is true when Xs is a permutation of Ys. prefix/2 True iff Part is a leading substring of Whole. reverse/2 Is true when the elements of List2 are in reverse order compared to List1. select/3 Is true when List1, with Elem removed results in List2. select/4 Is true when select(X, XList) and select(Y, YList) are true, X and Y appear in the same locations of their selectchk/3 Semi-deterministic removal of first element in List that unifies Elem. selectchk/4 Semi-deterministic version of select/4. subset/2 True if all elements of SubSet belong to Set as well. subtract/3 Delete all elements from 'Set' that occur in 'Delete' (a set) and unify the result with 'Result'. sumlist/2 Sum is the result of adding all numbers in List. union/3 True if Set3 unifies with the union of Set1 and Set2.